 civil servants were advised Thursday that salary and pension cuts announced via

-a 4 March memo would not be taking effect this month after all.
+a 4 March memo would not be taking effect, at least not this month.

 with the Cayman Islands Civil Service Association confirmed late Thursday that

-plans for salary cuts between 5 and fifteen per cent in March were being revamped
+plans for salary cuts between 5 and fifteen per cent in March had been revamped

 and that proposals for a 100 per cent pension suspension had been deferred.

 plans announced in the 4 March memo from Financial Secretary Ken Jefferson,